Advancing gospel-centered youth ministry

 (3) Relational discipleship– pursuing all facets of ministry in the context of caring relationships with students.

 (4) Partnership with parents– educating, equipping, and collaborating with parents in the discipleship of their kids.

-(5) Intergenerational integration– not segregating students from the church body but including them among all the generations of the church.
+(5) Intergenerational integration– including students among all the generations of the church